zhubert/malachite/README.md

 More examples can be found in [examples](https://github.com/zhubert/malachite/wiki/Examples).

+Note: This would actually be slower than doing it in Ruby, due to the JSON serialization.

 ### Testing

 I'd encourage writing tests for your Go code in the usual fashion. ```app/go/upcase_test.go``` would be the right place for it in the example above.